AyomideA-S/the-odin-project/README.md

 # the-odin-project
-Collection of repositories based on The Odin Project's curriculum.
+This is basically a collection of all my project based on The Odin Project curriculum.